-A 100-year flood zone represents a 1% chance of flooding in any given year.
 A 500-year flood zone represents a 0.2% chance of flooding in any given year.

-Source: FEMA, 2019; Contra Costa County, 2018; PlaceWorks, 2020.
+Source: FEMA, 2019; Contra Costa County, 2018; PlaceWorks, 2022.

-DISADVANTAGED COMMUNITY
+IMPACTED COMMUNITY

-The County has identified North Richmond as a disadvantaged community under Senate Bill (SB) 1000, which requires the County to integrate environmental justice into the General Plan.
+The County has identified North Richmond as an Impacted Community under Senate Bill (SB) 1000, which requires the County to integrate environmental justice into the General Plan.
 This law is based on the understanding that some communities have experienced a combination of historic discrimination, negligence, and political and economic disempowerment.
 Often, this has resulted in a disproportionate burden of pollution and health impacts and disproportionate social and economic disadvantages in these communities.

-The 20 indicators that contribute to North Richmond's identification as a disadvantaged community are highlighted in the chart to the right, with additional details provided in the maps that follow, based on State data from CalEnviroScreen.
+The 21 indicators that contribute to North Richmond's identification as an Impacted Community are highlighted in the chart to the right, with additional details provided in the maps that follow, based on State data from CalEnviroScreen.
 The chart shows how North Richmond ranks for each indicator compared to the rest of the state.
-The State identifies disadvantaged communities as those where the combined ranking for all factors is 75 percent or higher.
+The County identifies Impacted Communities as those where the combined ranking for all factors is 72 percent or higher.

-North Richmond experiences high levels of diesel particulate matter due to the oil refinery, chemical companies, highways, rail yards, shipping ports, and marine terminals located within and near the community.
-Exposure to these chemicals causes eye, throat, and nose irritation, along with heart and lung disease.
+North Richmond experiences high levels of diesel particulate matter due to the oil refinery, chemical companies, highways, truck traffic, rail yards, shipping ports, and marine terminals located within and near the community.
+Exposure to air pollution and chemicals contributes to eye, throat, and nose irritation, along with heart and lung disease.
 As shown in the chart, North Richmond residents visit the emergency room for asthma conditions at a rate that is among the highest rate in the state.
 There are frequent violations of air quality rules from facilities in and around North Richmond, and air testing has found unsafe levels of industrial pollutants inside residents' homes.